guillaumevincent/Ansible-My-First-5-Minutes-On-A-Server/README.md

 # Ansible My First 5 Minutes On A Server

-Use this repository if you want to improve the security of your server and configure automatically :
+Use this playbook if you want to improve the security of your server and want to :

   - change root password
   - add admin user of your choice
   - add authorized keys for admin user
-  - create sudoers.d directory
-  - set includedir in sudoers
+  - add admin user in sudoers
-  - create sudoer file for admin
-  - update APT package cache
-  - upgrade APT to the latest packages
-  - install required packages (ufw, fail2ban, vim, ...)
+  - install default packages (ufw, fail2ban, vim, ...)
-  - setup ufw
+  - setup firewall
-  - allow ssh traffic
-  - change ssh port
   - disallow password authentication
   - disallow root SSH access